Traian-Pop/05-coders-choice/proposal.md

 My project will first of all have a human interface for the player to interact with the "casino".
 Then, there will be two modules: one in charge of the deck/numbers and the other for calculating all the percentages involved in the player's decision.
 Lastly, there will be a supervised server in charge of all the decisions involved in this process.

-> replace all the ">" lines with your content, then push this to
-> github and issue a merge request.